 Our office is happy to assist current students, former students and alumni with requests of enrollment status, dates of attendance, and graduation information, transcripts, In-School loan deferments.
-In order to release your academic information, please complete the WCGS Document Request Form (link is a document)that must include a hand written signature (we will also accept and Adobe electronic signature).
+In order to release your academic information, please complete the Credentialing Request Form.
 Requests are processed within 7-10 business days.

-- January diplomas will be mailed to the home address in mid to late February.
+- December diplomas will be mailed to the home address in mid to early February.

 - May diplomas will be mailed to the home address in mid to late June.

-- August diplomas will be mailed to the home address in med to late September.
+- August diplomas will be mailed to the home address in mid to late September.

 Requests for replacement diplomas can be made online through our official diploma vendor, the Michael Sutter Company: https://www.michaelsutter.com/cornell